huangcanan/Awesome-Large-Speech-Model/README.md

 - **Westlake-Omni**
   - Developed by xinchen-ai [[github](https://github.com/xinchen-ai/Westlake-Omni)] ![](https://img.shields.io/github/stars/xinchen-ai/Westlake-Omni.svg)
   - Introduction: Westlake-Omni is an open-source Chinese emotional speech interaction large language model that utilizes discrete representations to achieve unified processing of speech and text modalities.
 The model supports low-latency generation and high-quality Chinese emotional speech interaction.
+- **GLM-4-Voice**
+  - Developed by Zhipu AI [[github](https://github.com/THUDM/GLM-4-Voice)]
+  - Introduction: GLM-4-Voice is an end-to-end voice model launched by Zhipu AI.
+GLM-4-Voice can directly understand and generate Chinese and English speech, engage in real-time voice conversations, and change attributes such as emotion, intonation, speech rate, and dialect based on user instructions.

 ## Data<a id="data"></a>
 Only common benchmarks and large-scale training datasets are listed here.